DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Reading strategy

-Where the answer is in the text and how to avoid unnecessary reading – this directly affects the exam result.
+Where in the text the answer is and how to avoid unnecessary reading – this directly influences the exam result.

 🏗️